 If you run a medical practice, you know that medical billing is an important process that ensures your medical practice runs smoothly without a hitch.
 It is no secret that the medical billing and coding process is long and complicated in most cases.
 However, the good news is that with a suitable billing plan, your practice can run efficiently and smoothly without any hassle.

 Also, it is worth noting that the medical billing process helps ensure that all parties in healthcare, such as doctors, patients, and insurance companies, are paid as well as appropriately credited.
-We can also say that the billing process makes sure that doctors and healthcare professionals receive payment, either by the patient or the insurance company.
+We can also say that the billing process makes sure that doctors and healthcare professionals receive payment, either from the patient or the insurance company.

 Did you know that a well planned and effective medical billing and coding process helps create a medical claim?
 You should know that many steps are involved and repeated in the process.
 As a result, it often causes a delay in payment.
 And this is one of the reasons you should work with experts and professionals in the field.